wp-plugins/display-all-image-file-path/readme.txt

 2. Activate the plugin.

-3. Go the Pages section within the WP-Admin.

-4. Click on Hierarchical Page View
+3. Go the Media Libray and select Edit on an Image OR Upload some new content.

 == Frequently Asked Questions ==